-Kinesiology-General: Program designed to have broad applications in the fitness, wellness, and sports industries.

-Sports Management: Designed to combine liberal arts, kinesiology, and business in a curriculum focused on preparing individuals for careers in the sports industry.

-Exercise Science: Provides the theoretical, research, and clinical experiences for careers in preventive and rehabilitative health settings.
-It also provides students with the basic requirements for most graduate programs in Exercise Science.

-Physical Education K-12: Prepares students for a teaching license in physical education.
-Additionally, students may select a supplemental endorsement or a minor in a subject matter field.

-Sports Ministry: Designed for students interested in careers with Christian athletic organizations, or church based sports programs.

-Pre Physical Therapy: Program designed to provide students with pre-requisite courses for application to a professional school of physical therapy.
-Completion of this degree does not guarantee admission to a PT program.
+- Kinesiology-General: Program designed to have broad applications in the fitness, wellness, and sports industries. - Sports Management: Designed to combine liberal arts, kinesiology, and business in a curriculum focused on preparing individuals for careers in the sports industry. - Exercise Science: Provides the theoretical, research, and clinical experiences for careers in preventive and rehabilitative health settings.
+It also provides students with the basic requirements for most graduate programs in Exercise Science. - Physical Education K-12: Prepares students for a teaching license in physical education.
+Additionally, students may select a supplemental endorsement or a minor in a subject matter field. - Sports Ministry: Designed for students interested in careers with Christian athletic organizations, or church based sports programs. - Pre Physical Therapy: Program designed to provide students with pre-requisite courses for application to a professional school of physical therapy.
+Completion of this degree does not guarantee admission to a PT program. - Pre-Occupational Therapy: Program designed to provide students with pre-requisite courses for application to a professional school of occupational therapy.
+Completion of this degree does not guarantee admission to an OT program.